Scotiabank CONTACT Photography Festival

 The World’s Largest Annual Photography Event

-Scotiabank CONTACT is the month-long festival of photography that takes place at over 175 venues across the Greater Toronto Area from May 1 to 31.
+Scotiabank CONTACT is the month-long festival of photography that takes place in venues across the Greater Toronto Area from May 1 to 31.
 As the largest photography festival in the world, Scotiabank CONTACT has become a premiere cultural event with a broad range of international programming.
-Scotiabank CONTACT participants, whether acclaimed international artists or local emerging photographers, exhibit in a variety of venues, from major public museums to private galleries and many alternative spaces including billboards, Pearson International Airport and the facades of significant cultural buildings.
+Whether acclaimed international artists or local emerging photographers, participants exhibit in a variety of venues, from major public museums to private galleries and many alternative spaces including billboards, Pearson International Airport and the facades of significant cultural buildings.

 Celebrating 20 Years